GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

-# FDA MyStudies Architecture
+# Architecture Overview

 ## Introduction

 FDA MyStudies consists of several components that work together as a platform.
 These components include web-based UIs for building studies and enrolling participants, back-end services for managing the flow of data, and mobile applications that participants use to discover, enroll and participate in studies.

-This document describes the architecture of the FDA MyStudies on Google Cloud.
+This document describes the architecture of FDA MyStudies.
 It outlines the various platform components and their roles, interdependencies and interactions

 ## Architecture Diagram